nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > Note:
 - The actual date and time displayed by the app depends on the day the test is performed.
+- It is advisable to follow the given order to perform the tests

 ------
 ## Getting Started